my-projects-seb0927/freeCodeCamp-Learn_React_18/React notes.md

 5. Go and see your deployed website!.
 6. If you wan to change your site name: "Site settings" > "Change site name"

+THIS IS THE END OF REACT - FUNDAMENTALS
+---
+# React - Backroads Project
+For this part, we'll be working on a new project, so type inside the folder you are going to start: ```npx create-react-app@latest backroads-app```

+By the way, in *index.js* you have some tags called `<React.StrictMode>`, this is for returning me warnings in the developer server, and it will render the website twice.
+Take it in account!